 The most common types of sanctions currently in use or used in the UK are:

-- The Foreign & Commonwealth Office (FCO): is responsible for negotiating international sanctions and has overall responsibility for the UK’s policy on sanctions and embargoes.
+Responsible for negotiating international sanctions and has overall responsibility for the UK’s policy on sanctions and embargoes.
 The FCO has broad oversight for sanctions policy in the UK.
 However, responsibility for administering and enforcement of sanctions in the UK is delegated to various government departments.

-- HM Treasury: implements and enforces financial sanctions, through its Office of Financial Sanctions Implementation (OFSI).
+Implements and enforces financial sanctions, through its Office of Financial Sanctions Implementation (OFSI).
 OFSI helps to ensure that financial sanctions are properly understood, implemented and enforced in the UK.

-- UN Sanctions: UN sanctions derive from UN Security Council Resolutions which require nation states to implement local legislation to comply with the Resolutions.
+UN sanctions derive from UN Security Council Resolutions which require nation states to implement local legislation to comply with the Resolutions.

-- UK Border Agency: administer travel bans.
+UK Border Agency: